PixarAnimationStudios/ruby-jss/README.md

-# JSS
+# The JSS Ruby Gem - access to the CasperSuite API

 ## DESCRIPTION

-JSS is a Ruby gem providing access to the REST API of JAMF Software's Casper Suite.
+JSS is a Ruby gem providing access to the REST API of the JAMF Software Server (JSS) - the core of the Casper Suite from JAMF Software, LLC.
 It abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
-It also provides some features that aren't a part of the API, but come with other Casper-related tools, such as uploading .pkg and .dmg JSS::Package data to the master distribution point, and the installation of JSS::Package objects on client machines.
+It also provides some features that aren't a part of the API itself, but come with other Casper-related tools, such as uploading .pkg and .dmg {JSS::Package} data to the master distribution point, and the installation of {JSS::Package} objects on client machines.
+(See BEYOND THE API)

 The gem is not a complete implementation of the Casper API.
-Only some API objects are modeled, and some of those are read-only, some partially writable, some fully read-write.
-See OBJECTS IMPLEMENTED for a list.
+Only some API objects are modeled, some only minimally.
+Of those, some are read-only, some partially writable, some fully read-write (all implemented objects can be deleted) See OBJECTS IMPLEMENTED for a list.

+Basicially I've implemented the things we need in our environment, and as our needs grow, I'll add more.
+Hopefully others will find it useful, and add more to it as well

 ## SYNOPSIS